plhosk/pomodoro-go/README.md

 # Pomodoro Go

-Pomodoro timer app for Android
+Pomodoro timer app for Android and iOS

 by Paul Hoskinson <plhosk@gmail.com>